Mayurpatil729/React-Tutorial/Notes/04_React_Commands.md

 - Hooks can only be called inside React function components.
 - Hooks can only be called at the top level of a component.
 - Hooks cannot be conditional.
+- Note: Hooks will not work in React class components.

+---

+The React useState Hook allows us to track state in a function component.

+State generally refers to data or properties that need to be tracking in an application.